 The top navbar is black in color with white icons and text.
 It contains four elements: At center, the school bell icon from EUSD’s logo.
 At left, a “Contact” button.
 And at right, a “Menu” button, followed by a magnifying glass icon that reveals an expandable search bar when clicked.
 Below the top navbar is a Spanish translation button that reads “Vea en Español.”
 Below that is a large, standard version of EUSD’s logo with Escondido Union School District text overlay.
 Below that is a full-width blue banner for featuring important content.
 In this case, the banner reads: “You want the best for you child — and so do we.
 Discover the reasons why EUSD is a great choice for your child,” with the final words of that sentence being a clickable link to go to a subpage for more info.
 The background of the banner is a photo of a male latino student smiling in a classroom.
 Below the banner, the menu of seven buttons begins with a transition sentence that reads: “Explore our schools, calendars, or your personalized home page.”
 The seven buttons are white circles with colorful icons in the middle, and a label below.
 The buttons are labeled, in order: “Schools”; “Calendars & Events”; “Students”; “Parents & Families”; “Community”; “Jobseekers & Vendors”; and “Teachers & Staff”.
 Below the menu is another region for featuring special content, entitled “Highlights and Updates.”
 It contains four rectangular buttons, each with a photographic background image and a text overlay to entice the reader to click it and read more on its associated subpage.
 End of detailed image description.

-I also launched and actively managed multiple strategic marketing initiatives that complemented the website, enhanced the overall customer experience, and improved community awareness and perceptions of EUSD.
+I also launched and actively managed multiple strategic marketing and content initiatives that complemented the website, enhanced the overall customer experience, and improved community awareness and perceptions of EUSD.

 Growing EUSD’s Facebook page from less than 200 to nearly 1,500 followers over two years (mostly organic with minimal ads).
 I shared publishing duties with staff and mentored them on best practices, resulting in an estimated 15,000 to 25,000 post views per month during year one.